 Darling Road Preserve is part of a large block of unbroken forest and is adjacent to other protected lands.
 The unbroken forest provides important nesting habitat for many interior forest bird species including the Scarlet Tanager and the threatened Cerulean Warbler.
-There are over 2.5 miles of well-marked trails.
-The 5-Town Trail, known as the Goodwin Trail, passes through DRP along part of the existing trail system.
+There are over 3 miles of well-marked trails.
+The 5-Town Goodwin Trail passes through DRP along part of the existing trail system.

-From Salem 4-corners: West, [toward East Haddam] onto Rt.
-82 for 1.2 mi., then left on Darling Rd. for 0.3 mi., right onto White Birch Rd. for 0.6 mi., straight ahead to Darling Rd. for 0.7 mi.
+From Salem Roundabout: West, toward East Haddam, on Rt.
+82 for 1.2 mi., left on Darling Rd. for 0.3 mi., right onto White Birch Rd. for 0.6 mi., straight ahead to Darling Rd. for 0.7 mi.
 Preserve entrance, with brown kiosk and Trail Map, is on the left.
-Or park along road or 0.2 miles further at The Nature Conservancy owned Winslow Property.
+Additional parking 0.2 miles further.